PYTHON-401-MID-PROJECT/Project-Ideas/README.md

    - Give a brief overview of your project idea , explaining its purpose and main features.

 3. libraries:
-   - Include any requirements(equipments ex:camira,mic) or api or libraries that you maybe will use it in your project.
+   - Include any requirements(equipments ex:camira,mic) or api or libraries that you maybe will use it in your project

+8. problem domain:
+   - Acknowledge any individuals, libraries, or resources that have contributed to your project.

+the structure provided above is a general guideline, and you can customize it based on your project's specific requirements and the information you want to convey to the team.